feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the progress bar to edit from the original step progress | Integer | The percentage of progress to display between 0 and 100 asset | Optional String | The name of the progress bar asset to inherit from.
+id | String | The ID of the progress bar to edit.
+If `template_step_id` is specified, it must be from that step. progress | Integer | The percentage of progress to display between 0 and 100 asset | Optional String | The name of the progress bar asset to inherit from.
 This asset must belong to the template form's theme.